BanementI/random-repos/README.md

 ### Apps
 - [Warden](https://gitlab.com/AuroraOSS/AppWarden) - Scans your Android device for apps that have tracker and loggers.
+- [LibGen-Scan](https://github.com/nfd9001/Libgen-Scan) - Scan a barcode, get the book on your phone.

 ### Web Apps
 - [HexEd.it](https://hexed.it/) - Browser-based online and offline hex editor.